holdenk/buffer-python/README.md

   * info

 Every entity can be seen as an object that has attributes and methods.
-Those methdos and attributes are linked to certain endpoints.
+Those methods and attributes are linked to certain endpoints.

 All objects are special dicts.
 For example, you can do something like:
 ```python